raggleton/PythiaPlotter/README.rst

 ::

-    PythiaPlotter example/example_pythia8.txt --open --inputFormat PYTHIA
-    PythiaPlotter example/example_hepmc.hepmc --open --inputFormat HEPMC
+    PythiaPlotter example/example_pythia8.txt --open --inputFormat PYTHIA --printer WEB PythiaPlotter example/example_hepmc.hepmc --open --inputFormat HEPMC --printer DOT

     # to show all options:
     PythiaPlotter --help

 There are various input (**parser**) and output (**printer**) options.
-Although only 1 printer, ``dot``, is currently implemented, more are envisaged.
-You should specify the input format using ``--inputFormat`` (although it does try to guess), and and output printer using ``-p`` (defaults to DOT).
+You should specify the input format using ``--inputFormat`` (although it does try to guess), and and output printer using ``--printer`` (defaults to ``DOT``).
 There are also other options for specifying the output filename and format.

 MC generators often internally make several sequential copies of a